seldo/galls-law/fluent-conf.md

 # [fit] success!
 # [fit] now scale it.

-^ Your next job is to SURVIVE the fact that people want to use it.
+^ Success happens.
+Nightmare!
+Your next job is to SURVIVE the fact that people want to use it.
 Recall the story of the early days of Twitter, when they built your timeline by querying mysql.
 That fell over hard once Twitter started succeeding.
-Your first reaction is probably to make your monolith bigger, maybe the size of jupiter.
-That is a really limited reaction.
+Your first reaction is probably to make your monolith bigger, maybe the size of Jupiter.
+(Geddit?
+Jupiter?)

 ---

 ![](images/easterisland021.jpg)

 ^ The next thing you do is you start making lots of copies of your now-huge monolith.
+This was also how Arthur C. Clarke scaled his monolith, as it happens.

 ---